lmb-freiburg/FreiPose/README.md

 * Is accessed through the config/Model.py class, which loads a `.cfg.json` file, f.e. `config/model_rat.cfg.json`
 * A model has some associated data and a defining skeleton
 * Inside the model file other `.cfg.json` files are referenced containing the actual data and skeleton information
-* Reason for this split is, that the skeleton is usually shared across multiple groups of data instances (i.e. you have different animals in your experiments, but all of them have the same skeleton)
+* Reason for this split is, that the skeleton is usually shared across multiple groups of data instances (i.e. you have different animals(rats *and* mice) in your experiments, but you would like to predict same skeleton)
 * The model file is passed to almost all scripts of FreiPose
 * The skeleton file describes keypoints and related information (limbs, colors, ...), f.e. `config/skel_rat.cfg.json`
 * The data file describes labeled chunks of data and trained networks that can be used for inference, f.e. `config/data_rat.cfg.json`